scottwat86/scottwat86.github.io/index.md

 Went down the rabbit hole on Python Decorators.
 Quite interesting but also complex.
 It will take me a while to be able to implemt these but got the idea of a function to modify another function with the best example.
 A Decorator to time the run time of any function.
 Cool beans!

 ## Programming Developmet Attitudes
-Discusses DirectingAttitude vs EnablingAttitude.
-The funny thing is this paradigm shows up in many subjects Theoretical vs practical.
+Martin Fowler discusses DirectingAttitude vs EnablingAttitude in programming.
+The funny thing is this paradigm shows up in many subjects.
+Theoretical vs practical.
 Applied Math vs Math.
-Even True colors personalities Freedom Seeking Orange Rule Breakers vs Structured Seeking Gold Rule Followers.
+Even True Colors Personalities -> Freedom-Seeking (Orange) Rule Breakers vs Structured-Seeking (Gold) Rule Enforcers.
+Either way these pesonality tendency exist because they both have value.
+Sometimes we need order and other times we just need to get stuff done whatever way its flowing.
+Torwards the end Martin Fowler points out that in large part it can simply come down to viewpoint.
+Is the glass half full or half empty...
+Its just a glass of water.

 ## Automate the Boring Stuff with Python: